-- We view boys form a positive, non-deficit approach – they are not walking problems, but full of relational and empathetic potential.
+- We view boys from a positive, non-deficit approach – they are not walking problems, but full of relational and empathetic potential.

 - We must allow boys to have and keep deep friendships with those who support them to be themselves and push back on the norms that often restrict these very friendships.